catobjective/PMG-User-Blacklist-Whitelist-To-Global-Blacklist-Whitelist-Creator/README.md

 1. Incoming mail is recognized as spam.
 Mail is delivered to Spam Quarantine.
 2. The administrator reviews the list of quarantined emails.
 Based on their own assessment, the administrator clicks the Whitelist/Blacklist button.
 3. The sender's address is added to the recipient's (user's) whitelist/blacklist.
 4. Only this specific recipient (user) is affected by this whitelist/blacklist entry.
+5. After running script address record is supplied to Autoblacklist WHO object.
+6. Action can be created to block emails incoming from addresses listed on Autoblacklist.

 ## Deployment